wilkinsona/spring-boot-development-eclipse-plugin/README.md

  - Warns about single parameter lambda expressions that do not enclose the parameter in parentheses
  - Quick fix for enclosing a lambda expression's single parameter in parentheses
+ - Warns about lambda expressions with a block body containing a single statement

 ### Building